27 April 2017

 Speculation

-It is interesting to speculate on the age of the forge or its predecessors at Foredown Hill and it is instructive to note that during the time of the English Civil War (1642-1649) a law was passed enabling anybody who provided the king with a certain number of horse shoes, nails and weapons to build a forge on common land.
+It is interesting to speculate on the age of the forge in Foredown Road or its predecessors at Foredown Hill and it is instructive to note that during the time of the English Civil War (1642-1649) a law was passed enabling anybody who provided the king with a certain number of horse shoes, nails and weapons to build a forge on common land.
 Who knows whether or not an enterprising blacksmith at Portslade took up the challenge because until 1861 Foredown Hill remained common land.

 On the other hand, Sussex was not known for its royalist sympathies and indeed most Sussex folk were solidly on the Parliamentary side.
 For example, King Charles II fleeing through Sussex in 1651 after his forces were defeated at the Battle of Worcester, only narrowly avoided being caught before his escape to France.
 But there again, Foredown Hill was remote enough for the putative blacksmith to please himself as to his customers and by nature of his necessary strength a blacksmith was a brawny individual well able to take care of himself.